Last updated on February 14th, 2021 at 06:50 pm

 Kassiopi at northeast, the resort with the long history

-It has played a major role in the island’s history, as can be seen by the impressive ruins of the castle overlooking the harbour, It is said that Nero watched a play in the theatre, and that Antony and Cleopatra stayed there before the battle of Actium, where they suffered a huge defeat.
+It is an ancient village and has played a major role in the island’s history, as can be seen by the impressive ruins of the castle overlooking the harbor.
+It is said that Nero watched a play in the theatre and that Antony and Cleopatra stayed there before the battle of Actium, where they suffered a huge defeat.

 The castle was a major stronghold in Byzantine and Venetian times, one of four around the island, with watchtowers in between so signals could be rapidly exchanged.

-Divers say that in the middle of the harbour rises a fresh water spring, and not far offshore is an islet with a well to enable sailors to refill their water supplies.
+Divers say that in the middle of the harbor rises a freshwater spring, and not far offshore is an islet with a well to enable sailors to refill their water supplies.

-All roads here lead to the sea, it has been a fishing village for generations, and the quayside and surrounding esplanade are the hub of local life.
-In the cool evenings people enjoy strolling and chatting to friends and neighbours, and the harbour is surrounded by attractive bars and tavernas offering welcome shade.
+All roads here lead to the sea, Kassiopi has been a fishing village for generations, and the quayside and surrounding esplanade are the hubs of local life.
+In the cool evenings, people enjoy strolling and chatting to friends and neighbors, and the harbor is surrounded by attractive bars and tavernas offering welcome shade.

-Attractive small bays can be reached in a short walk round the headland, and small boats can be chartered to enable visitors to explore the delightful villages, tavernas and beaches of the beautiful north east coast.
+Attractive small bays can be reached in a short walk around the headland, and small boats can be chartered to enable visitors to explore the delightful villages, tavernas, and beaches of the beautiful northeast coast.

 A wide choice of restaurants and tavernas can be found- offering something for every taste and pocket.
-Local shops sell traditional lace, and also more modern souvenirs, but Kassiopi remains a very Greek village, welcoming visitors, many of whom return every year, but retaining its traditions and local colour.
+Local shops sell traditional lace, and also more modern souvenirs.